 Who better than those who are actually RVing to give great advice and suggestions on holiday gift ideas for RVers and campers!?
 In this blog piece, we went to several full-time RVers for their wish list recommendations including RV gear and accessories, entertainment, pet supplies and RV kitchen gadgets.

-One of the least favorite but necessary chores RV owners must do is empty their motorhome or trailer’s gray and black tank.
-There’s a variety of necessary sewage disposal supplies you’ll need; primarily your sewer hose.
-We found an easy-to-install RV sewer hose storage carrier that to store your sewer hose aka the stinky slinky!
+One of our least favorite chores as RV owners is emptying our gray and black tank.
+This means we need to have the proper storage of our motorhome’s sewer hose.
+Alas, we found an easy-to-install RV sewer hose storage carrier that to store our sewer hose aka the stinky slinky!